eunicecallueng/Wireshark-Issue-Simulations/02.DNS-resolution-failure/README.md

     ![DNS response missing](./dns_response_missing.png)

-* **Retries and Timeouts:** The operating system attempted to resend the exact same DNS query multiple times at increasing intervals before finally giving up and throwing a timeout error to the user interface.
+* **Background Process Activity:** I noticed that various background applications (like **Skype** and other system services) were constantly attempting to reach their servers.
+Since my fake DNS server (`10.0.0.99`) was not responding, these apps spammed the network with DNS queries.
+* **Retransmissions:** Because no DNS reply was received, the operating system and the background apps performed multiple **retransmissions**.
+You can see the same query ID being sent repeatedly at increasing intervals as the applications tried to recover from the lack of a response.

     ![DNS retransmission](./dns_retransmission.png)